redhat-developer/odo/website/docs/getting-started/cluster-setup/kubernetes.md

 * You have admin privileges to the cluster, since the Operator installation is only possible with an admin user.

 ## Enabling Ingress
-To access an application externally, you will create _URLs_ using odo, which are implemented on a Kubernetes cluster by the ingress resources; installing an ingress-controller helps in using this feature on a Kubernetes cluster.
+To access an application externally, you will create _URLs_ using odo, which are implemented on a Kubernetes cluster by Ingress resources; installing an Ingress controller helps in using this feature on a Kubernetes cluster.

-**Minikube:** To install an ingress-controller on a minikube cluster, enable the **ingress** addon with the following command:
+**Minikube:** To install an Ingress controller on a minikube cluster, enable the **ingress** addon with the following command:
 ```shell
 minikube addons enable ingress
 ````
 To learn more about ingress addon, see [the documentation on Kubernetes website](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/).

-**Other Kubernetes Cluster**: To enable the Ingress feature on a Kubernetes cluster _other than minikube_, using the nginx controller see [the official nginx installation documentation](https://kubernetes.github.io/ingress-nginx/deploy/).
+*Other Kubernetes Cluster**: To enable the Ingress feature on a Kubernetes cluster _other than minikube_, using the NGINX Ingress controller see [the official NGINX Ingress controller installation documentation](https://kubernetes.github.io/ingress-nginx/deploy/).

-To use a different controller, see [the ingress controller documentation](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
+To use a different controller, see [the Ingress controller documentation](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

 To learn more about enabling this feature on your cluster, see the [Ingress prerequisites](https://kubernetes.io/docs/concepts/services-networking/ingress/#prerequisites) on the official kubernetes documentation.

-## Installing the Operator Lifecycle Manager(OLM)
+## Installing the Operator Lifecycle Manager (OLM)
-The Operator Lifecycle Manager(OLM) is a component of the Operator Framework, an open source toolkit to manage Kubernetes native applications, called Operators, in a streamlined and scalable way.[(Source)](https://olm.operatorframework.io/)
+The Operator Lifecycle Manager(OLM) is a component of the Operator Framework, an open source toolkit to manage Kubernetes native applications, called Operators, in a streamlined and scalable way. [(Source)](https://olm.operatorframework.io/)

 [//]: # (Move this section to Architecture > Service Binding or create a new Operators doc) What are Operators?